parsabsh/linux-notes/README.md

 chmod u+rw,go-w,a-x file.sh
 ```

 This command grants read and write permissions to the file owner.
-Then it gets the write permission from group owner and all other users.
+Then it gets the write permission from the group owner and all other users.
 Finally, it removes execute permission from all users.
-If we run `ls -l` before and after this command, we maight see something like this:
+If we run `ls -l` before and after this command, we might see something like this:

 ```bash
 $ ls -l